 During the train journey and the flight back, there was plenty of time to look back on the events of the past couple of days.
 It wasn’t until the following day that I felt something funny in my legs.
 This wasn’t just muscle stiffness, this was something that made going down the stairs feel like being torn apart in a torture chamber.
 For three days, my legs reminded me that I’m a long-distance hiker, not a fell runner.

 Tom Martens grew up in Belgium and first visited the Pyrenees in 2008 with a friend who had made him enthusiast about the mountain chain.
 This first exploration was so enchanting that he has been back every year since then.
 He has hiked extensively in the national parks and has traversed the whole length of the Pyrenees several times.
 He has guided groups of youngsters on long, intensive hikes and climbed many of the peaks in the Pyrenees.
 So far, he has spent 300 nights in the Pyrenees, mostly bivouacking.
 He has a special interest in mountain wildlife.
-Other regions where you can often find him hiking include Scotland and Estonia, where he currently lives.View Articles by Tom Martens
+Other regions where you can often find him hiking include Scotland and Estonia, where he currently lives.View Articles and Books by Tom Martens